MaximeMaillet/express-imp-router/README.md

 You can inject middlewares and errors handler.
 You can configure view engine rendering and give static files.

+## Features

+- Manage application's routes at same place

+- Add middleware with *method*, level and/or inheritance

+- Handle errors and *Not Found* page

+- Manage static routes

 ## Installation

 ```bash